Skip to main content

 Should you take DayQuil while nursing?

-Catching colds is one of life’s great annoyances, and it’s especially irritating when you have a nursing baby on your hands.
+Coming down with a cold and feeling under the weather is never convenient, but it’s especially irritating when you have a nursing baby on your hands.
 All you want to do is take care of them, but you barely have the energy to take care of yourself.
-It’s also pretty challenging to take care of a child when you can’t stop coughing and sneezing.
+It’s also pretty challenging to take care of a child when you can’t stop coughing and sneezing leaving you to wonder if you can safely take DayQuil while breastfeeding.

-Because of this, many moms gravitate towards non-drowsy cold medicine while nursing – like DayQuil.
+Under normal circumstances, many of us gravitate towards nondrowsy cold medicine like DayQuil.
 But is it safe to take while you’re breastfeeding?
 We’ll take a look at the pros and cons of taking DayQuil and what effects it may have on the baby.

 Pros of taking DayQuil while nursing